-- Your child is not a possession.
+- DON’T act like your child is a possession.
 Talking about “my” child tells the mediator you see your child as a mere possession, or you are possessive of the child and probably won’t foster the relationship between the child and the other parent.
 If you are being accused of alienating the affection of the child, talking about “my” child during mediation is the perfect way to confirm that is the case.

-- This is not a roast of the other parent.
-Don’t point fingers at the other parent or engage in the “blame game.”
+- Remember, this is not a roast of the other parent.
+Don’t point fingers (literally or figuratively) at the other parent or engage in the “blame game.”
 Listing off all of the things you don’t like about the other parent or all of the reasons you think the other parent is a bad parent is not appropriate.
 In fact, if you choose to do so and the other parent remains calm and reasonable, all you have accomplished is proving the other parent is capable of immense patience.
 If you have concerns about the parenting of your co-parent, address it in a mature way, using “I” statements.
-For example, if parental addiction is your concern, instead of saying: “Mom is an alcoholic and is always drunk in front of the kids” try saying: “Mom is a good mother, but I am concerned that her need for alcohol sometimes overshadows the needs of our child.”
+For example, if parental addiction is your concern, instead of saying: “Mom is an alcoholic and is always drunk in front of the kids” try saying: “Mom is a good mother, but I am concerned that her need for alcohol sometimes overshadows the needs of our children.”

-Remember, the mediator doesn’t know you, the other parent, or your child(ren).
-It is your job to go in there and show them that you are a reasonable parent with your child’s best interests in mind.
+Keep in mind, the mediator doesn’t know you, the other parent, or your child(ren).
+It’s your job to go in there and show them that you are a reasonable parent with your child’s best interests in mind.

 How to Deal with a Child Custody Mediation Recommendation That You Don’t Like